-The College Internship Program is a full year program with programming occurring during the Fall, Spring, and Summer terms.
-Each new student is fully assessed in the admissions and interview process and a Level of Support is determined.
+The College Internship Program (CIP) is a full-year program with fall, spring, and summer terms.
+Each new student is fully assessed during the admissions process to determine an appropriate Level of Support.

 Incoming CIP students are assessed into an entry Level of Support of either “Core” or “Plus”, depending on their needs.

-Enrolled CIP students who meet certain benchmarks and remain in close proximity have the opportunity to transition to CIP’s off-campus support options – Graduate Living Program (GLC).
-Students can retain the key supports they need while working, living in an apartment or at a college campus, and/or transitioning into the local community.
+Enrolled CIP students who have met certain benchmarks have the opportunity to transition to CIP’s off-campus support option – Graduate Living Community (GLC).
+Participants can retain the key supports to help them be successful in their next steps after CIP.

 Tuition for enrollment in a college, university, vocational program, or other certification program varies and is separate from CIP’s costs.

-An early payment discount is available if the full contract amount is paid by the following deadlines: $1,500 by May 1, $1,000 by June 1, $500 by July 1.
+An early payment discount is available if the full contract amount (for the entire programming year) is paid in advance by the following deadline: $500 by May 1.
 There is no additional fee due to FACTS if enrolling in this option.

 Options II and III are available to all families, regardless of financial need.
 There is an annual fee of $45 due to FACTS Tuition Management at the time of enrollment for Options II and III.